powerhousepro69/videoinfox/readme.md

 #### Copy a local file including full path to the clipboard and press  enter  to verify the file is valid.
 Then  p  to Play Clipboard.

 #### Copy a video url to the clipboard and press  enter  to verify the url is valid.
-The  p  to Play Clipboard.
+Then  p  to Play Clipboard.

 Note: Pressing  enter  after content is copied to the clipboard isn't required before pressing  p